confluentinc/ksql/docs-md/tutorials/basics-local.md

 !!! tip
     Notice the `KSQL_PROCESSING_LOG` stream listed in the SHOW STREAMS output? ksqlDB appends messages that describe any issues it encountered while processing your data.
-If things are not working as you expect, check the contents of this stream to see if ksqlDB is encountering data errors.
+If things aren't working as you expect, check the contents of this stream to see if ksqlDB is encountering data errors.